Sofia-Machado/todolist/README.md

 # To Do List
 To Do List interface

-Can be accessed on [netlify](https://tiny-taiyaki-311f5c.netlify.app/)
+Can be accessed on [netlify](https://tiny-taiyaki-311f5c.netlify.app/) but you need to be running the database locally for it to work.

 ## Purpose
 This To Do List is a solution that helps the user keep track of daily tasks.